Whey protein concentrate is a popular supplement used to increase protein. But where does it come from? And is it actually good for you?

 Amino acids boost testosterone levels in the body.
 Hair loss can occur if you have higher levels of DHT, which is produced by testosterone.
 Some studies have shown that the amino acids in whey protein can potentially lead to hair loss.

 Some users have noticed thinning and disappearing hair at the crown and temple after prolonged use of protein supplements.
-There is more research being done, and no direct relationship has been officially recorded between protein supplements and hair loss.
+More research is being done, and no direct relationship has been officially recorded between protein supplements and hair loss.

 Weight training has been known to increase testosterone and DHT.
 A balance between cardio and weight lifting can decrease the level of DHT in your body.